roostergrin/front-end-dev-test/README.md

   - how to connect your markup to your scripts and styles
   - front end web development

 For this project, we have supplied a server and some development dependencies feel free to use any (you can find these in the package json).
 You do not have to run the local server but feel free to use it, we have configured a simple one for you.
-The dev server has hot reloading for your html, styles, and scripts.
 Commands are pretty simple, if you choose to use our server we supplied you can use the commands below in your terminal:

 <pre>
   npm install
   npm start
 </pre>

-<em>NOTE: You will need node and npm on your machine if you choose to use the supplied server, also for hosting you will need to set up yourself.</em>
+<em>NOTE: You will need node and npm on your machine if you choose to use the supplied server, also for hosting you will need to set it up yourself.</em>

 ## Instructions